• Skip to primary navigation

 How to use this summer reading log

 I’ve made it as simple as possible for you.
-Simple add in the title of the book, and the author’s name.
+Simply add in the title of the book and the author’s name.
 THAT’S It.
 Once they fill it all the way full, they’ve just tackled and shown that their love of reading during the summer months just can’t be stopped!

 Get the free summer reading log>>HERE<<

-(The reading log will auto download to your device and be stored where ever your device stored downloads.)
+(The reading log will be saved to your device and stored wherever your device stores your files.)

 reading log for kids